Hypermobility and EDS: What is the best diet?

 Take, for instance, diabetes.
 This condition, marked by the body’s inability to regulate blood sugar levels effectively, necessitates a careful approach to diet.
 An individual with both EDS and diabetes would need to be particularly mindful of their carbohydrate intake, ensuring they balance it with their insulin or other diabetes medications.
 They’d also need to monitor their blood sugar levels regularly and might benefit from consuming meals at consistent times.
 Foods rich in fiber, such as whole grains, legumes, and vegetables, would be encouraged, while sugary snacks and beverages might be limited.

-Again, some EDS patients might be diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), a condition were standing up from a lying position can cause a rapid increase in heart rate.
+Again, some EDS patients might be diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), a condition where standing up from a lying position can cause a rapid increase in heart rate.
 One of the dietary recommendations for POTS is an increased sodium intake.
 This might seem counterintuitive, especially when the general advice leans towards reducing salt.
 However, for POTS patients, higher sodium can help increase blood volume, making it easier for the heart to pump blood.
-They might be advised to incorporate more broths, consume saltier snacks, or even add a bit more salt to their meals, under medical supervision.
+They might be advised to incorporate more broths, consume saltier snacks, or even add a bit more salt to their meals under medical supervision.

 But the challenges don’t stop at irregular bowel movements.
 The repercussions of constipation extend to lower gastrointestinal discomfort, a bloated sensation, and the often strenuous effort required during bowel movements.
 Moreover, this constipation can be intricately linked with gas pains, adding another layer of discomfort to the mix.